syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Stencil.md

 ---
-title: Adding Stencil in Diagram control for Xamarin.Forms
+title: Adding Stencil in Diagram control for Xamarin.Forms | Syncfusion
-description: Learn how to add Sencil in diagram control.
+description: Describes how to add stencil,custom shape,stencil group and stencil header in diagram control for Xamarin.Forms
 platform: Xamarin
 control: Diagram
 documentation: ug